 The fluorescent pigments absorb the UV-light, that cannot be seen by the human eye, and re-emit at a wavelength we can see.
-It's converted to the wavelength that matches the fluorescent pigment colour.
+It's converted to the wavelength that matches the fluorescent pigment color.

 Here are some technical details

-Skip this if you don’t really care why fluorescent colours are so much brighter.
+Skip this if you don’t really care why fluorescent colors are so much brighter.